 Below, we’ll dive into how we created a robust, production-ready SQL modeling workflow for building straightforward pipelines by leveraging dbt.
 We'll walkthrough how we built this system—which we call Seamster—and created tooling for testing and documentation on top of it.

 When we interviewed our users to understand their workflow on Starscream, there were two issues we discovered: development time and thinking.

-Development time encompasses the time data scientists use to prototype the data model they’d like to build, run it, see the outcome,and iterate.
-The PySpark platform isn’t ideal for running straightforward reporting tasks, often forcing data scientists to write boilerplate and it yields long runtimes.
-This led to long iteration cycles when trying to build models on unfamiliar data.
+Development time encompasses the time data scientists use to prototype the data model they’d like to build, run it, see the outcome, and iterate.
+The PySpark platform isn’t ideal for running straightforward reporting tasks, often forcing data scientists to write boilerplate code and yielding long runtimes.
+This leads to long iteration cycles when trying to build models on unfamiliar data.

 The second issue, thinking, is more subtle and deals with the way the programming language forces you to look at the data.
 Many of our data scientists prefer SQL to python because its structure forces consistency in business metrics.
 When interviewing users, we found a majority would write out a query in SQL then translate it to Python when prototyping.
 Unfortunately, query translation is time consuming and doesn’t add value to the pipeline.

 To understand how widespread these problems were, we audited the jobs run and surveyed our data science team for the use cases.
 We found that 70 percent or so of the PySpark jobs on Starscream were full batch queries that didn’t require generalized computing.
 We viewed this as an opportunity to make a kickass optimization for a painful workflow.